Data-Informed Voter Series

 Let’s also take a look at FiveThirtyEight’s Election Forecast the day of the election.
 They gave Trump a 28.2% chance of winning the election.
 That’s not “no chance.”
 That’s not even a particularly low chance!
 That’s just shy of three out of ten.
 So, in the site’s simulation-based model, Trump won the election about 28 times out of 100.
 While certainly not a “no path to victory” situation, most people would rather be on the larger side of that split.

 You might be thinking, “Okay, now you’re just splitting hairs.”
 I’m not.
 Low-probability events happen all the time.
 For example, getting a flat tire isn’t supremely likely on any given day, but I would bet all of the money in my pockets that the majority of people reading this have experienced one.
-Think of it another way: you don’t buy car insurance for the vast majority of days you drive perfectly.
+Think of it another way: you don’t go to a car insurance company (visit this site) and buy insurance for the vast majority of days you drive perfectly.
 You buy it for the one day you make a mistake.

 Finally, let’s address the elephant in the room: Michigan, Pennsylvania, and Wisconsin each went counter to their forecasts.
 The margin in each state was razor-thin.
 Just under 80,000 people total tipped those three elections, and thus the whole contest, in Trump’s favor.
 It’s worth noting this swing was considered possible in the 80% bands provided by the FiveThirtyEight model, meaning it was absolutely within the realm of possibility.
 Indeed, while most of the site’s simulations showed Clinton winning those states, the model showed Trump winning enough times to justify those overlapping ranges, which means the race was closer than the headline numbers suggested.